jtlewis81/CST-150/Topic 1 - Activity 1/Topic1-Activity1/README.md

 - Upload all files to github unzipped (do not zip.
 Githun is powerful and can handle the load)
-- Have several screen shots of the application running
+- Have several screen shots of the application running (I will include these in the document uploaded for assignment submission.)
 - Make a shot video, loom, screen - o -cast and upload to a video sharing site such as youtube
 - Video should have a voice navigation (you talking) not text over lay